r0bertcode/z-crypt/README.md

 The cryptic library is a cryptography library for Node.js created on-top of Node.js' Crypto module.

 It provides a standardized API to access encryption/decryption of data/strings and files utilizing AES-256-CBC with HMAC-SHA-256 and support for CCM Mode and AAD authorization with AES-256-CCM, and hashing/salting with PBKDF2S and SHA512.
+The stand-alone functions offer more/easier customization while the classes are designed for repetitive

 ```
 npm install --save cryptic-js